jrminter/jrm-latex-examples/charis-sil-test/Readme.txt

-Note: you will need to install charis-sil fonts
+Note: you will need to install Charis-SIL fonts probably need to install DeJavu fonts tooBoth are in my mac and win 10 fonts